LucasVoyager/LucasVoyager/README.md

 # Hi there, I'm Lucas Barros! 👋

 I'm a passionate beginner in the world of programming since 2021.
 I'm eager to learn and explore various technologies.
-Currently, I have experience with languages such as Python, JavaScript, TypeScript, and I've worked with several frameworks.Now I'm enrolled in an EBAC course on Full Stack Python Development, and I'm learning a lot.
-I've been working on several projects to apply what I've learned.
-As a beginner, I'm constantly striving to improve my HardSkills.
+Currently, I have experience with languages such as Python, JavaScript, TypeScript, and I've worked with several frameworks.
 ## About Me

 - 🌱 I’m currently learning and exploring new technologies.